bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

         }
       })
     </script>
   </body>
 </html>
 ```

-## Vue-CLI
+## Vue CLI

 ### `webpack-simple` example

 Starter template: https://github.com/bootstrap-vue/webpack-simple

-Note: you may need to adjust the template package.json file to use the latest Bootstrap-Vue version
+Note: you may need to adjust the template package.json file to use the latest BootstrapVue version

 Coming soon!

 ### `webpack` example

 Starter template: https://github.com/bootstrap-vue/webpack

-Note: you may need to adjust the template package.json file to use the latest Bootstrap-Vue version
+Note: you may need to adjust the template package.json file to use the latest BootstrapVue version

 Coming soon!

 ## Building with customized Bootstrap V4 CSS

 If you are using a build system, and would like to customize the Bootstrap V4 CSS,
 the following references will be handy starting points: